A round up of the 5% deposit mortgage marketplace

 One thing that is a relative constant amongst lending in this level is the income multiples.
 Generally all lenders will multiply your gross annual income by between 3.5x – 5x depending on who you choose.
 Then committed expenditure such as debts, loans, children, maintenance payments etc are taken off this to come up with a total mortgage figure.
 At the 95% level the most you are going to get currently is 4.5x and this is pretty standard across the board.
 You can use that information as a guide going forward as it’s helpful to know what you can afford.

-Getting a deal that is right for you
+Getting a deal in the 5% deposit mortgage marketplace that is right for you

 As you can see, the rates are not amazing on the lower deposit side.
 When you compare this with pre-COVID there was 95% lending at 2.67% available, it’s a very different market.
 It’ll only continue to change and develop as we come out of this COVID pandemic and lockdown eases.
 On top of this there are changing stances from lenders on how they view the self employed, furloughed and new job roles.